zosodk/Compulsory-1-DfD/README.md

+TASK 4 - Added Instructor table and relation to Course Took a copy of the V3__Add_DateOfBirth.sql and added a new table for Instructors.
+Created a relation between the Instructor and Course tables.
+Added a foreign key to the Course table for the InstructorId.
+Made sure, that IF NOT exits etc was inline all the way through the script.

+TASK 3 - Added Date of birth to the Student table
+Took a copy of the V2__Add_MiddleName.sql and added a column for DateOfBirth to the Student table.
+Made sure, that IF NOT exits etc was inline all the way through the script.

+TASK 2 - Added middlename
+Actually just took a copy of the V1__Initial_Schema.sql and added a column for MiddleName to the Student table.
+Made sure, that IF NOT exits etc was inline all the way through the script. (not the last time i'll write this)

+TASK 1 - Initial setup and schema, relations
+I completely forgot to update this Readme for the first three tasks, so I will do it now.
+Created the STATE sql file with the schema and relations for the database.
+I was focused on NOT diverging from types and names that I had used for EF.
+Funny, that one sometimes uses more time to think about the names of the tables and columns than to actually write the SQL code.
+Created the STATE file V1__Initial_Schema.sql

 # Compulsory 1 DfD
 The initial Db connection is configured locally with a MS SQL server developer edition The database is named "UniversityDatabase" and initially created empty and "Always Trust server certificate" is set to "True" in the connection string.